Istria

 • Scuba diving.
 Istria has fantastic diving spots.
 Scuba divers can explore underwater caves, shipwrecks, and other exciting sites.

-• If you’re a fan of fishing, you’ll be spoilt for choice in Istria as the area is abundant with fish such as bass, mackerel, sea bream, and tuna.
+• If you like fishing, you’ll love Istria.
+The area is abundant with fish such as bass, mackerel, sea bream, and tuna.

 • Cycling, hiking, birdwatching, and horse riding.

-• Explore the local culture; Istria is full of quaint little towns and villages where you can wander around cobbled streets and visit ancient churches.
+• Explore the local culture.
+Istria is full of quaint towns and villages where you can wander around cobbled streets and visit ancient churches.

 Istria is a paradise for foodies.
 The region offers something for every palate with an abundance of seafood, locally sourced ingredients, and traditional recipes.